ShanEllis/pythonbook/_build/01-intro/jupyter_notebooks.md

 c = 3
 a + b + c
 ```

-7. If the following were in a code cell, what would be the output of that cell?
+7. **If the following were in a code cell, what would be the output of the following?**

 ```python
 a = 1